George Papandreou speaks to media gathered for G-20 in Cannes, France

 Papandreou did not attend the news conference at which his French and German counterparts spoke.

-The tense times in Cannes came on the same day that Greece's cabinet voted to support Papandreou's call for a referendum on the bailout plan.
+The tense times in Cannes on Wednesday came the same day Greece’s cabinet voted to support Papandreou’s call for a referendum on the bailout plan.

 The vote was unanimous, though some of the ministers expressed criticism prior to casting their votes, CNN affiliate Mega Channel reported.